willybh11/chessGame/README.md

 	-Play 0 player and watch the AI play itself

-### learningResults.txt contains the information that the AI uses to play chess.

 ### This game is under GNU General Public License 3.

 ### This game was completed in the year 2037.